 ADVERTISING

-Digital tips and materials for better health protection in high temperatures
+Digital tips and materials for better health protection at high temperatures

-Bergstraße district.
-Persistent heat can become a serious burden – especially for the elderly, small children, or those in need of care.
-To better protect the population, the Bergstraße district has launched a digital information portal on heat protection .
-It is part of the heat action plan , which the district administration developed together with various partners.
+Bergstraße District.
+Prolonged heat can become a serious burden – especially for the elderly, young children, and those requiring care.
+To better protect the population, the Bergstraße District has launched a digital information portal on heat protection .
+It is part of the heat action plan developed by the district administration in cooperation with various partners.

-District Administrator Christian Engelhardt emphasizes that the region must prepare for increasing heat waves: "Weather events that are unusual for us, such as this year's heat wave, will occur more frequently in the future.
-We can learn from countries in southern Europe in this regard."
-First District Administrator Angelika Beckenbach adds: "The information portal is intended to provide sound information so that people in the district can best protect themselves from health risks – especially vulnerable groups."
+District Administrator Christian Engelhardt emphasizes that the region must prepare for increasingly frequent heat waves: “Weather events unfamiliar to us, such as this year’s heat wave, will occur more often in the future.
+We can learn from countries in southern Europe in this regard.”
+First Deputy District Administrator Angelika Beckenbach adds: “The information portal is intended to provide sound information so that people in the district can protect themselves as best as possible from health risks – especially vulnerable groups.”

 Contents of the information portal

-- Special instructions for pregnant women, small children, chronically ill people and those in need of care
+- Special advice for pregnant women, young children, the chronically ill and those requiring care

 - Materials for facilities such as nursing homes or daycare centers